 Translation is the language of global communication, whether the text to be translated is a company's year-end report, an ad campaign, a politician's speech, a poem, or a novel.
 The interdisciplinary minor in Spanish-English Translation, suitable for both Arts and Sciences and Business majors, allows students with good skills in English and Spanish to perfect their knowledge of both languages and gain the ability to produce fluent, accurate, and effective translations between them.
 The minor is open to all students who have successfully completed a 4000-level Literature or Culture and Civilization course in Spanish.
 To complete the minor, students must take three courses: SPA 4003, Spanish-English Translation Workshop; the capstone, SPA 4004, Seminar in Translation: Spanish-English; and one 3000 or 4000-level course from the list of approved electives offered by the Departments of English, Communication Studies, or Modern Languages and Comparative Literature.

-Program Prerequisite:
+Note: This minor is open to students who are pursuing a major in Spanish.
+Students cannot use one course in both the major and the minor.

-Any 4000-level course in Literature or Culture and Civilization offered by the MLCL Department's Spanish program.

-Required Courses: Capstone Course: SPA 4004 Seminar in Translation: Spanish-English 3 credits Workshop: SPA 4003 Translation Workshop: Spanish to English 3 credits Electives Choose one of the following courses: COM 3069 Intercultural Communication 3 credits ENG 3680 Advanced Essay Writing: Style and Styles in Prose 3 credits ENG 3700 Introduction to Linguistics and Language Learning (COM 3700) 3 credits ENG 3750 The Structure and History of English (COM 3750) 3 credits ENG 4015 Globalization of English (COM 4015) 3 credits ENG 4030 Stylistics 3 credits SPA 4005 The History of Translation in the Hispanic/Latino World 3 credits SPA 4011 Structures of Modern Spanish 3 credits SPA 4013 Introduction to Hispanic Linguistics 3 credits SPA 4014 Hispanic Bilingualism 3 credits SPA 4015 History of the Spanish Language 3 credits SPA 4501 Spanish for Global Markets I 3 credits or SPA 4502 Spanish for Global Markets II 3 credits
+Program Prerequisite: Any 4000-level course in Literature or Culture and Civilization offered by the MLCL Department's Spanish program.
+Required Cou I rses Capstone Co urse: SPA 4004 Seminar in Translation: Spanish-English 3 credits Workshop: · · SPA 4003 Translation Workshop: Spanish to English 3 credits Electives Choose one o f the following courses: COM 3069 Intercultural Communication 3 credits ENG 3680 Advanced Essay Writing: Style and Styles in Prose 3 credits ENG 3700 Introduction to Linguistics and Language Learning (COM 3700) 3 credits ENG 3750 The Structure and History of English (COM 3750) 3 credits ENG 4015 Globalization of English (COM 4015) 3 credits ENG 4030 Stylistics 3 credits SPA 4005 The History of Translation in the Hispanic/Latino World 3 credits SPA 4011 Structures of Modern Spanish 3 credits SPA 4013 Introduction to Hispanic Linguistics 3 credits SPA 4014 Hispanic Bilingualism 3 credits SPA 4015 History of the Spanish Language 3 credits SPA 4501 Spanish for Global Markets I 3 credits or